ajambor91/whispernet/README.md

     - Gateway: Nginx server as gateway to all docker application
     - Grafana + Loki + Promtail: For real-time monitoring and logging.
     - Docker: Containerized deployment of all services.
-    - TURN Server: Coturn server for WebRTC signaling (currently in testing).
     - Isolated networks for app - whispernet, security - whisperner-security, cms - whispernet-cms and frontend - whispernet-ui

 - **CMS**